0xbaaaadf8/chromeos-session/README.md

 * Booting directly to Chromium OS (The grub and init files are seven years old, and unmaintained.)
 * The chromeos-dm and chromeos-plain scripts
-* Plugins like Adobe Flash, Icedtea, Google Talk
+* Plugins like Adobe Flash, Icedtea, Google Talk (They are all dead)

 ## Compatability with the host GNU/Linux system